Community Environment Promoter

 You can only have one active Peace Corps Volunteer application, so choose a position that best fits your skills and interest.
 You have the opportunity to tell us if you’d like to be considered for other openings and more about the ones that interest you most!
 See application process

-Urban populations have been growing by 3.6% every year with over half of the population now living in urban areas.
+Urban populations have been growing by 3.6% per year with over half of Paraguay’s population now living in urban areas.
 At the same time, rural lifestyles are also becoming more consumeristic.
-The combination of these two phenomena has generated new environmental challenges, most notably in trash management.
+The combination of these two phenomena has generated new environmental challenges, mostly in trash management.

-In general, many rural and urban citizens are unaware of the dangers of environmental degradation to their livelihoods and well-being.
-Often, even if they are environmentally aware, they lack access and/or competencies to improve their local environments.
+Many rural and urban citizens are unaware of the dangers of environmental degradation to their livelihoods and well-being.
+Often, even if they are environmentally aware, they lack access and/or competencies to conserve or improve their local environment.

-More specifically, Paraguay Environmental Volunteers typically undertake any number of the following activities:
+More specifically, Paraguay Environment Volunteers work on the following activities:

-• Work in primary schools (up to 7th grade) co-designing, co-planning and co-facilitating with local teachers on environmental education topics, including community-based social marketing and recycling
+• Collaborate in primary schools (up to 9th grade) co-designing, co-planning and co-facilitating with local teachers on environmental education topics, including community-based social marketing and recycling

-• Collaborate with INFONA staff and local counterparts on initiating or managing a tree nursery or nurseries
+• Collaborate with INFONA staff and local counterparts on initiating or managing a tree nursery/ies

-• Promote forestation, reforestation and/or agro-forestry with native species (and some fast-growth), while working with manageable solutions that address rural, low-resourced communities’ economic reality and needs.
+• Promote forestation and/or reforestation with native species (and some fast-growth), while working with manageable solutions that address rural, low-resourced communities’ economic realities

-All candidates are strongly preferred to be open and able to manage community, teacher, farmer, and youth groups as well as coordinate with local elected officials and government/non-governmental organization workers.
-All Paraguay Environment Volunteers are placed in communities ranging from small to mid-size rural villages (or small towns) to marginalized neighborhoods of urban areas.
+All candidates should feel comfortable working with community, teacher and youth groups as well as coordinating with local elected officials and gov’t/non-gov’t organization workers.
+Environment Volunteers are placed in communities ranging from small to mid-size rural villages, or small towns, to marginalized neighborhoods of urban areas.

 •Bachelor of Arts/Bachelor of Science degree in any field